Privacy Policy

 You have the following rights regarding medical information we maintain about you:

 Right to Request, Inspect and Copy.
-You have the right to request, inspect and copy medical information in electronic or paper form, that may be used to make decisions about your care.
+You have the right to request, inspect and copy medical information in electronic or paper form that may be used to make decisions about your care.
 Usually, this includes medical and billing records, but does not include psychotherapy notes.

 We may deny your request to inspect and copy in certain very limited circumstances.
 In some circumstances, if you are denied access to medical information, you may request that the denial be reviewed.
 Another licensed health care professional chosen by Northern Nevada HOPES will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.